jidn/idid-rust/README.md

 Mon 09:50 for 01:30  Well done!
 ```

+Notice there is more information about when the task started.

 Remember you are typing in your shell so some characters will cause problems.
 The most common issues are single quotes, semi-colons, redirection, and ampersands.
 You will have to quote them or use natural language.